-Nursing in Asia and the Pacific Islands regions is a rapidly growing group of professionals and include the fastest growing minority group in America.
-Yet one of the greatest challenges is finding information about these groups in publications which examine their health, disparities, immigration and acculturation challenges, health literacy, health education needs, policy implications, and responses to varied interventions in acute care and community settings.
+Nursing in Asia and the Pacific Islands regions is a rapidly growing group of professionals and includes the fastest-growing minority group in America.
+Yet one of the greatest challenges is finding information about these groups in publications which examine their health, disparities, immigration and acculturation challenges, health education needs, policy implications, clinical practice, and responses to varied interventions in acute care and community settings.
 Asian / Pacific Island Nursing Journal assists researchers, educators, and practitioners in meeting these important challenges.

 See Aims and Scope page for complete coverage of this publication.

 Current Issue: Volume 5, Issue 2 (2020)

 Factors Influencing Quality of Life and Longevity in Elderly People, Phrae City, Thailand